Nodragem/Model-SCtoVisualSpace/README.md

 ## What's the library for:

 This library allows to project stimulus, data points or pictures from visual space to the Superior Colliculus space -- and the other way round.
-The Superior Colliculus is a structure involved in visual perception and in occolumotor movement.
+The Superior Colliculus is a structure involved in visual perception and in occolumotor movements.

 The equations used to project from one space to another are from the article of Ottes et al. (1986) you can find [HERE](http://www.mbfys.ru.nl/staff/j.vangisbergen/endnote/endnotepdfs/artikelen_groep/Ottes%201986.pdf).